mattermost/docs/source/manage/team-channel-members.rst

  <p class="mm-label-note">Also available in legacy Mattermost Enterprise Edition E20</p>

-System Admins can manage channel configuration in the System Console, including:
+System admins can manage channel configuration in the System Console, including:

 - **Management:** Manage synchronization, moderation, and membership settings.
-- **Promoting/demoting Team and Channel Admins:** Team and Channel Admins can be demoted via the System Console.
+- **Promoting/demoting Team and Channel Admins:** Team admins and channel admins can be demoted via the System Console.
-- **View channel members:** System Admins can view members of a channel without having to join the channel.
+- **View channel members:** System admins can view members of a channel without having to join the channel.
 - **Member count:** Total member count in a team or channel.
-- **Archive channels:** System Admins can archive channels without having to join the channel.
+- **Archive channels:** System admins can archive channels without having to join the channel.

 Teams
 ------